 2. Open with a strong resume introduction

-One of the best ways to get employers’ attention is by starting your resume with a convincing introduction.
+One of the best ways to get employers’ attention is by starting your resume with a convincing introduction that makes them want to read the rest of your resume more closely.

-Use an online resume summary generator to help you write your resume summary if you’re not sure how best to showcase your achievements.
+Use an online resume introduction generator to help you write your introduction if you’re not sure how best to showcase your skills and achievements.

 3. Write your work experience in reverse-chronological order

-Work experience is the core of a chronological resume, so put some time into writing this section.
+Work experience is the core of a chronological resume, so you should spend the most time writing this section.

 List each relevant job you’ve held in reverse-chronological order, with your most recent position at the top.
-Under each position, provide three to five bullet points outlining your primary duties and responsibilities.
-Use the present resume tense for your current position and the past tense for previous job titles.
+Under each position, write three to five bullet points outlining your greatest achievements from the role.
+Use the present tense for your current position and the past tense for previous job titles.

 Here’s an example of a work experience section on a chronological resume that uses hard numbers and action verbs: